jnordberg/pouchdb/docs/api.md

 * `options.filter`: Reference a filter function from a design document to selectively get updates.
 * `options.since`: Start the results from the change immediately after the given sequence number.
 * `options.complete`: Function called when all changes have been processed.
-* `options.continuous`: Use _longpoll_ feed.
+* `options.live`: Use _longpoll_ feed.
 * `options.onChange`: Function called on each change after deduplication (only sends the most recent for each document).
 Not called as a callback but called as `onChange(change)`.
-Can also be used with the `continuous` flag.
+Can also be used with the `live` flag.

 #### Example Usage:
 {% highlight js %}
 var changes = db.changes({
   since: 20,
-  continuous: true,
+  live: true,
   onChange: function(change) { }
 });